-The course is divided into three parts representing chronological periods of immigration film production in Italy.
+The course will examine three chronological periods of immigration in Italian film.
 Two films of the 1990s provide historical context and introduce several themes of immigration from and to Italy, particularly questions of national and cultural identity, empathy and accommodation of immigrants.
 The ability of these earlier films to expose painful aspects of immigrant experiences as well as their objectification and stereotyping of immigrants are examined.
 Films of the early 2000s expand on these themes and provide opportunities to explore questions of personal, social, and national identity in relation to the "other," as Italian values related to family, work, gender, race and class are challenged, expanded, and strengthened.
 The most recent films, produced between 2010 and the present, highlight some of the limitations of earlier strategies of representing immigrants, providing an expanded platform for the emergence of immigrant voices while simultaneously highlighting shortcomings of contemporary approaches to immigration and representation.
-Throughout the course we will interrogate the man techniques that Italian filmmakers have used to represent the immigrant experience, exposing the challenges inherent in daunting contemporary problems of global scale that contribute to the phenomenon of immigration.

 No preliminary knowledge is required for this course.
 Required course assignments will include 30 pages of essay reading per week.
 We will view and discuss one film per week, and readings will provide related information to help us understand and discuss each film, such as analysis of technical and stylistic elements of film, historical background, and the social and political contexts of film production and reception.